Questions? Call or text anytime πŸ“ž 818-446-9627

 In the confusing aftermath, one question often echoes louder than any other: "Was I really pregnant, or did I just imagine it all?"

-You may feel "foolish for getting so darn excited" or "silly for crying" over a pregnancy that lasted only days.
-You might tell yourself you don't "deserve to cry" because you "weren't that far along."
+You may feel foolish for getting so excited, or silly for crying over a pregnancy that lasted only days.
+You might tell yourself you don't deserve to grieve because you weren't that far along.

 This tendency to invalidate your own feelings isn't a personal failing.
 It's a predictable psychological response to experiencing a loss that society doesn't fully recognize.
 When your profound heartbreak meets a world that's silent or minimizing, you naturally begin questioning your own reality.
 You internalize the lack of external validation and conclude your feelings must be overreaction.